 A temple dedicated to the goddess Juno once stood on or near this site.
 At the beginning of the 4th century BCE, the noisy honking of Juno’s sacred geese warned the Romans of a night-time attack by the Gauls, who were secretly scaling the walls of the citadel.
 The goddess duly acquired the additional name moneta from the Latin word monere/to warn).
 As Juno presided over many activities of the state, including that of minting coins, the word moneta became the English word money.

 The nave is divided from the two aisles by a motley collection of ancient columns.
-The third column on the left bears an inscription (at the top) to ‘a cubiculo Augustorum’, which may refer to the ancient office of Imperial Chamberlain.
+The third column on the left bears an inscription (at the top) to ‘a cubiculo Augustorum’, which may refer to the Ancient Roman office of Imperial Chamberlain.
 The huge expanse of floor is made up of fading tombstones, large slabs of cream and rose-coloured marble and decorative strips of Cosmatesque work.

 The wooden ceiling is one of the most magnificent in Rome.
 Richly gilded and decorated, it commemorates the Battle of Lepanto (1571), which was credited with saving Christendom from the Turks.
-The ceiling was funded by Marcantonio Colonna, who fought with the troops of the Holy League.
+The ceiling was funded by Marcantonio Colonna, a Roman noble who fought with the troops of the Holy League.
 Although its centre is dominated by an image of the Madonna and Child, the ceiling also bears the four letters SPQR, (Senatus Populusque Romanus), as Santa Maria in Aracoeli has long been the designated city church of Rome.

 To the right of the central door is the tombstone (1432) of Giovanni Crivelli, the signed work of the great Florentine sculptor Donatello (1386-1466).
 The tomb, which was designed to be set into the floor, is now standing upright.
 Note Donatello’s clever depiction in perspective of Crivelli’s feet.
 Next to Crivelli’s tomb is that of Cardinal Louis d’Albret, the work of Andrea Bregno (1418-1506).